kign/c4wa/etc/doc/language.md

 **Built-in libraries**, on the other hand, are separate pieces of functionality that could be optionally added to the generated files.
 They don't become available unless explicitly "linked" with `-l<library name>` command line option.
-Technically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are embedded into compiler JAR.
+Technically, "linking" with such library is functionally equivalent to adding additional source files to compile, except these source files are embedded into JAR.

-Note that functions provided by libraries still need to be declared as `extern` before usage; built-in functions, on the other hand, do not need to be declared.
+Note that functions provided by libraries _still need to be declared_ as `extern` before usage; built-in functions, on the other hand, do not need to be declared.

-To note, by default with one very small exception (which is built-in functions `min` and `max` when applied to integers), `c4wa` does not add any "library" functionality to generated WAT file; you would only get whatever functions are in your source and nothing more.
+To note, by default with one very small exception (which is built-in functions `min` and `max` when applied to integers), `c4wa` does not add any "library" functionality to generated WAT files; you would only get whatever functions are in your source and nothing more.
 On the other hand, incorporating a built-in library, for example for memory management, could add noticeable amount of additional library code.